Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## Setup

 I believe you have the motivation and a strong desire to be a developer, computer and Internet.
-If you have those, then you have everything.
+If you have those, then you have everything to get started.

 ### Install Node.js

-You may not need it right now but you may need it for later.
+You may not need node.js right now but you may need it for later.
 Install [node.js](https://nodejs.org/en/).

 ![Node download](images/download_node.png)